tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## L1BridgeRegistry

 - Basic understanding
-    - Save the contract containing layer 2 L1 contract information in rollupConfig storage.
+    - Save the contract addresses containing layer2's L1 contract information in rollupConfig storage.
-    - In case of Optimism rollup bedrock, specify the SystemConfig address as rollupConfig.
+    - In case of TRH's Thanos stack, specify the SystemConfig address as rollupConfig.
-    - For Titan and Thanos, SystemConfig is manually saved as rollupConfig by the administrator.
+    - SystemConfig can be manually registered as rollupConfig by the administrator.
-    - Contracts created in on-demand L2 are automatically registered when the contract is created.
+    - L2's SystemConfig generated from Tokamak Rollup Hub can be optionally registered when generating L2.
     - It must be upgradeable by configuring it as a proxy, considering support for other layers (ex, zk-EVM) in the future.
 - Authority
     - Owner :  The owner has the right to upgrade logic and can designate a manager.
     - Manager : The foundation holds MANAGER_ROLE, and the manager can register or remove Registrant.
-    - Registrant: When opening on-demand-L2, REGISTRANT_ROLE must be given to the EOA of the server that actually distributes L2.
+    - Registrant: Tokamak Rollup Hub team has a registrant account as REGISTRANT_ROLE authority, and the registrant can register the SystemConfig address of L2 as rollupConfig as needed.
 - Storage

     ```jsx